To increase South Portland's recycling rate to 40% by 2020 through purposeful purchasing, reuse, recycling, and composting.

-Food Waste Collection pilot program - Starting in May 2017 the City will be running a one-year pilot program to collect food waste curbside from residents in Knightville and a portion of Meetinghouse Hill.
-Residents in the pilot area will receive a 6-gallon bin for food waste, and be expected to set these bins on the curb along with trash and recycling weekly.
+Food Waste Collection pilot program - On May 10th, 2017 the City launched a one-year curbside food waste collection pilot in the Knightville and a portion of the Meetinghouse Hill neighborhood.
+Residents in the pilot area received a 6-gallon bin for food waste which will be collected weekly with trash and recycling.

-Reusable Bag Ordinance - Starting in March 2016 the City's Reusable Bag Ordinance goes into effect.
-Food retailers will begin charging customers a five cent fee on single use plastic and paper bags.
+Reusable Bag Ordinance- On March 1st, 2016 the City's Reusable Bag Ordinance went into effect.
+Food retailers charge customers a five cent fee on single-use plastic and paper bags.
 Plastic bags are not recyclable or compostable and often end up as litter in our landscape and marine environment.
 The City is hoping to reduce waste and encourage shoppers to use reusable bags.

-Polystyrene Foam Ban Ordinance - Also starting in March 2016, the City's Polystyrene Ban Ordinance goes into effect.
+Polystyrene Foam Ban Ordinance - On March 1st, 2016 the City's Polystyrene Ban Ordinance went into effect.
 The use of polystyrene (commonly known as Styrofoam) is banned from every establishment that uses it to package food for retail sale.
 Polystyrene is not easily recycled and when littered or discarded breaks into small, non-biodegradable pieces that are harmful to water to water quality, storm water, and wildlife.
 Recyclable, reusable or compostable alternatives are on the market and readily available.